Contact Sales

 Please note that statutory holiday entitlement is limited to 28 days.
 For example, employees working six days a week will still only be entitled to 28 days paid leave by law.

 Any employees working irregular hours are also entitled to paid time off depending on how many hours they work.
+This is referred to as holiday accrual, which we discuss later on in this article.

-How to calculate holiday entitlement
+How to work out holiday entitlement for agency staff

 How to calculate holiday entitlement for new starters

 Not all new starters will begin their employment on the first day of the employer’s leave year, so when you calculate holiday entitlement for a new starter you must figure out how many months remain in the current leave year.
-Then, using the formula of total entitlement ÷ 12 (months) X number of months, you can calculate their total holiday entitlement per month.
+Then, using the formula of total entitlement ÷ 12 (months) X number of months, you can calculate their total entitlement per month.

 For example: